skyl4rk/Reddit_bots/README.md

 Run the scripts daily, or hourly using cron and the .sh files.

 Before running cron, run in terminal with the crosspost or submit line disabled by commenting it out.
 You may then fine tune your search terms and blocked strings.
-When you are satisfied with the result, run with cron.
+When you are satisfied with the result, uncomment the submit or crosspost line, and run with cron.